microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/activitystatistics-get.md

 #### Response

 The following is an example of the response that gets activity statistics of a user for all activities for the last seven days.
-This example only shows the first and last of the seven days to shorten it for readability.
+However, the following response only shows the first and last of the seven days to shorten it for readability.

 > **Note:** The response object shown here might be shortened for readability.
 All the properties will be returned from an actual call.